 If you aren’t suffering from any specific ailment or condition, but generally don’t want to live in a persistent vegetative state for a long time with no hope of recovery, then you may want to get a Living Will prepared, but probably not a DNRO.

-If you want to find out more about either of these documents, you can call one of our Florida Estate Planning attorneys.
-Our Florida attorneys can help get you the specific document you need.
+If you want to find out more about either of these documents, contact us today to talk with one of our Florida Estate Planning attorneys.
+Our Florida attorneys can help get you the specific document you need to make sure that your estate planning wishes are carried out.